Sample

 “It takes a theatrical pro

-to illustrate what the show could have achieved.
+what the show could have achieved.

-Playing Peachum with a highly entertaining, loose limbed oiliness,
+Playing Peachum with a highly entertaining,

-brings down the house
+brings down the house"

 Reviewer

-Hollywood
+Hollywood Reporter

 "The